carlosss1111/Neutrosophic_Decision_Making_Models/README.md

 **Option A — Google Colab**
 1. Open `Neutrosophic_Decision_Making_Models.ipynb` in Colab.
 2. Run all cells.
-3. Copy the LaTeX tables from the output into the manuscript.

 **Option B — Local Jupyter**
 1. Clone/download the repository.